 Completion of Requirements

-Earning the Cornell Cooperative Extension Urban Forestry Academy Certification will provide credibility that can lead to opportunities to speak about the many benefits of trees, and provide guidance on urban and community tree best management practices.
-Participants who successfully complete the program may also receive ISA or CNLP CEU credits, or other equivalents as applicable.
+Earning the Cornell Cooperative Extension Urban Forestry Academy Certification will provide credibility that can lead to opportunities to speak about the many benefits of trees and provide guidance on urban and community tree best management practices throughout the community.

 Participants who successfully complete all of the course requirements will receive an Urban Forestry Academy Certificate of Completion.
 Individuals who have received their certificate of completion may be eligible to participate in approved volunteer activities with Cornell Cooperative Extension of Nassau County.